HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Introduction

-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose HyQuRP, a hybrid quantum–classical architecture that performs classification invariant to global rigid rotations and permutations of the input points.
+\begin{itemize} \item We introduce a general construction of dual-equivariant gates under rotations and permutations and characterize the dimension of the corresponding gate space, laying a principled foundation beyond ad hoc constructions.

-\item We organize all stages of HyQuRP within a unified representation-theoretic framework.
-In general, quantum circuit architectures that are jointly equivariant under rotational and permutational symmetries are hindered by Schur-Weyl duality.
-We circumvent this limitation by introducing a minimal per-pair encoding and applying pair-preserving group twirling to construct quantum gates that are equivariant with respect to both rotations and permutations.
+\item We propose HyQuRP, a hybrid quantum-classical architecture that performs classification invariant to global rigid rotations and permutations of the input points.
+All stages of HyQuRP are organized within a unified representation-theoretic framework.